Fall/Spring 2022/23 and Summer 2023 Tuition

 Registration and payment of the tuition is required every year a student is a member of the ensemble.

-For the Sinfonia Concert Orchestra and Groton Hill Wind Ensemble, rehearsals are extended to two hours.
-This rehearsal time will include weekly sectionals and chamber music with our Music School faculty.
-Students will also have the amazing opportunity to work with visiting guest artists who will be performing on our premier concert series.
-These artists include members of the Handel and Haydn Society and A Far Cry, Scottish fiddler Alasdair Fraser and cellist Natalie Haas, as well as members of the Vista Philharmonic Orchestra, our resident professional orchestra (formerly the Orchestra of Indian Hill).
+For the Sinfonia Concert Orchestra and Groton Hill Wind Ensemble, rehearsals are extended to two hours (GHWE) and two and half hours (Sinfonia).
+This rehearsal time will include sectionals as well as the amazing opportunity to work with visiting guest artists who will be performing on our premier concert series.
+Guest artists during the 2022-2023 season included members of the Handel and Haydn Society and A Far Cry, as well as Scottish fiddler Alasdair Fraser and cellist Natalie Haas.

 We do not offer makeup classes when rehearsals have to be canceled due to snow days or other emergencies.
 In the event of Director illness, we will do our best to provide a substitute conductor for the rehearsal.

-These concerts will include the Camerata Strings, Sinfonia Concert Orchestra, and the Groton Hill Wind Ensemble.
+Sunday, May 19th, 2024 at 2pm – Chamber Strings, Camerata Strings, Sinfonia Concert Orchestra and the Groton Hill Wind Ensemble

 Concert Dress for each ensemble is as follows: